axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

    Each id ``custom-widget-*`` corresponds to each defined ui ``taskItemDetailCustomPanel*``

--  Example value of variables.PORTAL_TASK_DETAILS for adding 4 custom widgets:
+-  Example value of variable variables.PORTAL_TASK_DETAILS for adding 4 custom widgets:

    .. code-block:: html